 Biking is a great way to get a full body workout in, and it’s fairly inexpensive, once you’ve gotten a bike that works for you.
 The first step in safe bike riding is knowing the laws for bicycles where you life.
 You don’t want to put yourself at risk for an accident if you could have prevented it.

 Some places have bike lanes designed just for people riding bicycles, while others require you to go with traffic or ride on sidewalks.
 Know which it is, or you might get a ticket for riding in the wrong place.
 If you have to ride along with cars, be safe and know how to properly signal turns, and always wear a helmet.
+It is all too easy to get knocked off a bike by an aggressive driver or even a stray car door, which may result in serious injury.
+If this is the case, you may want to consider getting in touch with a bike accident attorney, especially if your injury results in a permanent disability.

 Safety When Walking/Jogging/Running